Remember having to write those boring and often pointless compare and contrast papers in school.

 If you searched “Pizza Parlor” into Google and got a bunch of results for Mexican food you probably wouldn’t be using that search engine again.

 Conversely, if you got a bunch of results for pizza parlors that are in your area with a list of their phone numbers and delivery information then you would most likely use the search engine again.

-This is why when using Google Adwords it is essential to have ad groups with just a few keywords.
+This is why when using Google Ads it is essential to have ad groups with just a few keywords.

 That way your ads can be more relatable to a user’s search query and your quality score will increase because of it.